saturneric/GpgFrontend-Manual/src/content/docs/guides/email-operations.md

 ## Best Practices for Secure Email Handling

-1. **Use Trusted Keys**:

-   - Regularly validate public keys to prevent misuse.
-   - Import keys only from trusted sources.
+- Use Trusted Keys: Regularly validate public keys to prevent misuse and import keys only from trusted sources.

-2. **Keep Private Keys Offline**:

-   - Avoid uploading private keys to email providers.
-   - Store private keys securely, preferably on encrypted storage.
+- Keep Private Keys Offline: Avoid uploading private keys to email providers and store private keys securely, preferably on encrypted storage.

-3. **Leverage GpgFrontend's Local Processing**:

-   - Ensure all encryption, signing, and verification tasks are performed offline for maximum security.
+- Leverage GpgFrontend's Local Processing: Ensure all encryption, signing, and verification tasks are performed offline for maximum security.

-4. **Save Emails in EML Format**:

-   - Use `.eml` files for cross-platform compatibility and simple integration with various email clients.
+- Save Emails in EML Format: Use `.eml` files for cross-platform compatibility and simple integration with various email clients.

-5. **Check Email Compatibility**:
-   - Ensure recipients can handle PGP-encrypted emails or provide instructions for using tools like GpgFrontend or Thunderbird.
+- Check Email Compatibility: Ensure recipients can handle PGP-encrypted emails or provide instructions for using tools like GpgFrontend or Thunderbird.